Body Contouring Treatments

 How long does body contouring last?

-The cost for body contouring can vary based on the doctor performing the treatment, the type of procedure, and the geographic location.
-A course of treatments may range from $1,600 to $4,200 on average.
+Costs vary based on the treatment type, provider, and location.
+A series of treatments typically range from $1,600 to $4,200 on average.

 How do you become a body contouring specialist?